cltrudeau/django-bstrap-modals/docs/bsmodals.rst

     {% include "bsmodals/error.html" %}

-You can use the Javascript helper function to show the dialog
+You should only include this once.
+Use the the Javascript helper function to show the dialog with different content.

-.. js:function:: bsmodals_error(msg)
+.. js:function:: bsmodals_error(msg, [style])

     :param string msg: Message contained in the dialog box
+    :param string style: Optional style parameter for the button, if not given, defaults to "btn-primary"

 Example:

 .. code-block:: javascript

-    bsmodals_error('The sky is falling!');
+    bsmodals_error('The sky is falling!', "btn-warning");

 Confirm Dialog
 --------------

 The confirm dialog provides a pop-up with a "Yes" and "No" button.
-Use it by including the ``confirm`` template:
+A copy of this should be included for each dialog you wish to create.
+Each dialog must have a unique id number, included using the ``with`` parameter in the ``include`` tag:

 .. code-block:: django

-    {% include "bsmodals/confirm.html" %}
+    {% include "bsmodals/confirm.html" with dialog_id="my_confirm"%}

 You can use the Javascript helper function to show the dialog

-.. js:function:: bsmodals_confirm(title, msg, callback)
+.. js:function:: bsmodals_confirm(dialog_id, title, msg, callback, [yes_text="Yes", yes_style="btn-primary", no_text="No", no_style="btn-secondary"])

+    :param string dialog_id: Unique ID to give the dialog
     :param string title: Title for the dialog
     :param string msg: Message contained in the dialog box
     :param callback: Callback function that takes a boolean, receives "true" if the user pressed "Yes" and "false" if they pressed "No"
+    :param string yes_text: Optional text to use instead of "Yes" on the yes button
+    :param string yes_style: Optional style for the yes button, defaults to "btn-primary"
+    :param string no_text: Optional text to use instead of "No" on the no button
+    :param string no_style: Optional style for the no button, defaults to "btn-primary"

 Example:

 .. code-block:: javascript

-    bsmodals_confirm('Delete World',
+    bsmodals_confirm('my_conf', 'Delete World',
         'Are you sure you want to delete the world', function(result) {
             if(result) {
                 console.debug('User is despondent');